hermannhart/theqa/README.md

 This repository contains research projects utilizing **TheQA**, a quantum-inspired computational framework designed for optimization problems, quantum simulations, and complexity analysis.
 TheQA leverages probability theory—laws of large numbers, central limit theorems, and concentration inequalities—to ensure stable, objective estimates of system structures.
 By tuning the stochastic "noise" level, TheQA amplifies weak signals via stochastic resonance, maximizing information extraction.
 Resonances are statistically significant patterns, distinguishable from random noise through robust metrics.

-## **GOLDBACH**
-Breaking News!!!
-While previous work suggested a universal noise threshold in discrete systems, our Goldbach analysis reveals a deeper truth: the critical threshold (σ₍c₎) is not universal, but system-dependent.
-This discovery marks a conceptual shift—from seeking one critical value to recognizing an entire spectrum of phase behaviors across discrete systems.
-It opens the door to a classification theory of dynamical systems based on their response to structured randomness.

 # Stochastic Phase Transitions in Discrete Dynamical Systems

 This repository explores the concept of **critical noise thresholds (σ<sub>c</sub>)** in discrete deterministic sequences.
 It provides code, data, and theoretical background for detecting and analyzing **stochastic phase transitions** under Gaussian noise perturbations.